Supersedes 30 AM 12 and 7 RM 14, 03/12/82

 1.12 Does the Service require IPM plans for pesticide applications?
 No. We encourage employees engaging in pest management practices to include a separate pest management plan or incorporate IPM strategies into other resource planning documents (e.g., Comprehensive Conservation Plans, Environmental Assessments, and Environmental Impact Statements).
 When developing an IPM plan, we encourage employees to ensure it conforms to the parameters of an Environmental Assessment or Environmental Impact Statement, as appropriate.
 Doing this benefits Project Leaders because they may receive multi-year approvals of certain proposed pesticide uses that would normally require Regional or national level review.

 1.13 What is the relationship among IPM plans, Comprehensive Conservation Plans, and NEPA?
 Employees must develop the appropriate level of NEPA documentation (conforming to the parameters of a categorical exclusion, Environmental Assessment, or Environmental Impact Statement) and provide public involvement, as needed, when they develop IPM plans.
 If you have identified, addressed, and authorized specific pest management strategies in a Comprehensive Conservation Plan and fully evaluated these strategies in the Comprehensive Conservation Plan’s NEPA document, you do not need further NEPA documentation.
 For more information on NEPA compliance, see Departmental and Service NEPA guidance in 516 DM 6, Appendix 1 and 550 FW 3.

 For information on the content of this chapter, contact the Division of Natural Resources and Conservation Planning in the National Wildlife Refuge System.
-For more information about this Web site, contact Krista Holloway in the Division of Policy and Directives Management.
+For more information about this Web site, contact Krista Bibb in the Division of Policy and Directives Management.